MTDonovan/Evalit/README.md

 in primary school) with additional syntax built on top to allow users to define custom functions JavaScript that can be invoked at runtime using a pipeline operator.

-The Evalit notepad was built using Microsoft's Monaco editor and has most of the editor's default functionality builtin.
-This includes basics such as:
-- Multipile cursors
-- Search and replace
-- Line numbers
-- Autocomplete

 # Syntax demo for people who can't be bothered to read instructions

 In the Evalit appdata directory's "user.defined.functions.js" file: